jessekhaira/Machine-Learning-From-Scratch/README.md

 ## Description
 This project implements a variety of fundamental machine learning algorithms in Python using only NumPy.

+Every algorithm that I coded out was tested

 ## Installation
 ```
 $ git clone https://github.com/13jk59/MachineLearning_Scratch.git